 - Fry both sides using little oil till they have golden brown spots.

-- Once cooked remove it from the pan and keep in an insulated container to keep it warm or serve it right away.
+- Once cooked remove it from the pan and keep it in an insulated container to keep it warm or serve it right away.

 - Repeat the same process for rest.